Nice introduction to Kubernetes: "Getting Started with Kubernetes". pic.twitter.com/sNAy5Asgpq— Mario Carrion (@mariocarrion) January 23, 2017

-Getting Started with Kubernetes is a book written by Jonathan Baier and published by Packt Publishing in December 2015.
+Getting Started with Kubernetes (affiliate link) is a book written by Jonathan Baier and published by Packt Publishing in December 2015.
 This is my first Kubernetes book ever, and coincidently I got this one as well for only $5 during the holiday sale, just like I did with Monitoring Docker.

 I’m learning all I can about Kubernetes, as a matter of fact I’m also watching the Scalable Microservices with Kubernetes course from Udacity, and I’m also planning to eventually get both Kubernetes in Action and Kubernetes: Up and Running.